Syria: Mapping the conflictContinue reading the main story

 They operate as highly mobile guerrilla forces, and when threatened by government troops will not defend territory but rather tactically withdraw with the aim of preventing losses.Conflict origins

-In June 2013 government forces, backed by pro-Assad Hezbollah fighters from Lebanon, recaptured the strategically important town of Qusair, close to the Lebanese border.
+In June 2013, government troops backed by fighters from the Lebanese Shia Islamist movement, Hezbollah, recaptured the strategically important town of Qusair, close to the Lebanese border.

 The situation on the ground remains very fluid and any analysis will always be based on an assessment of reports of fighting, troop and weapons movements and other incidents.